 Over the ensuing decades, concretism was interpreted and reinterpreted by artists in Argentina, Brazil, Uruguay and Venezuela.
 Despite obvious visual similarities, their works are also partly contradictory in innumerable ways with regard to the artists’ ideas and intentions.

 Countless artist factions were formed, broke up and reunited in the slightly more than four decades covered by this exhibition.
 Like the early-20th century avant-garde movements, these groups also occasionally presented utopian visions in texts and manifestos, which were distributed as flyers or printed in their own magazines, or published in daily newspapers.

-Concrete Matters presents some 70 works made from the 1930s to the 1970s in Argentina, Brazil, Uruguay and Venezuela, and is based on works in the collection Colección Patricia Phelps de Cisneros.
+Concrete Matters presents some 70 works made from the 1930s to the 1970s in Argentina, Brazil, Uruguay and Venezuela, and is based on works in the Colección Patricia Phelps de Cisneros.

 Curator: Matilda Olof-Ors

 Hélio Oiticica, (1937‑1980)

 Sem título (de la serie Relevos Espaciales) [Untitled (from the Spatial Reliefs series]

 1959, reconstructed in 1991

 104 x 118 x 12.7 cm (40 15/16 x 46 7/16 x 5 inches)More

 30 x 30.2 cm (11 7/8 x 11 7/8 inches)